 The platform also enables collaboration where multiple users can work together on data generation channels and share insights securely via the cloud.

-From a person’s point of view, a vehicle is relatively bigger in size.
-However, from a satellite’s point of view, it is seen as an area of 500 square pixels which is difficult to identify.
-Also, the fact that information on objects includes views from different angles, sensor type, time of the day, etc.
+From a person’s point of view, a vehicle is relatively larger in size.
+However, from a satellite’s point of view, it is seen as an area of 500 square pixels, which is difficult to identify.
+Also, the fact that information on objects includes views from different angles, sensor types, time of the day, etc.

-Oneview overcomes such issues by using accurate and detailed annotation on the virtually created imagery that closely mimics the real-world environment.
+Oneview overcomes such issues by using accurate and detailed annotations on the virtually created imagery that closely mimics the real-world environment.

 Oneview has previously worked on a pilot project with Airbus to test the effectiveness of synthetic data for satellite imagery.
 The collaboration proved that synthetic data can improve rendering accuracy by up to 20% in contrast to real-world geospatial imagery.

 Besides, Oneview also provides services in the energy, construction, urban planner, and finance sectors.

 For customers, data won’t be scary anymore.
 Whereas with better implementation of privacy policies, companies would be reducing their customer dependencies.

 For hackers, I think they might need to change their profession.